tlewismedia/pta-gatsby-decap-cms/src/pages/programs/ccma.md

 ---
 heading: My Heading For LIbrary
 templateKey: generic-page
-title: "CCMA "
+title: "CCMA"
 image: /img/flavor_wheel.jpg
 ---

 ## WHAT IS CCMA?

 [Creston Community Mutual Aid (CCMA)](https://m7scym5f.r.us-east-1.awstrack.me/L0/https:%2F%2Fwww.crestoncommunitymutualaid.com%2F/1/0100018a9ac4233a-97da9d82-3230-4c58-b441-ec1b4f61264d-000000/I7SQiw8hLZiymjw3-2qhtB_9xG0=339) is a volunteer-led organization formed in 2021 to support the needs of families within the Creston school community.
 Our hope is for a more equitable, sustainable, and connected community.
 We believe this starts with everyone being able to meet their basic needs.

 ## CCMA vs. PTA

 A key difference between CCMA and Creston PTA is how we distribute funds.
 Creston PTA uses funds to support the school and student body as a whole and, therefore, can’t distribute funds to individual families.
 Donations to CCMA are directly distributed to families who need help with expenses like rent, utilities, and childcare.

-***During 2022-2023, CCMA distributed nearly $10,000 in direct financial assistance to Creston families!***
+**_During 2022-2023, CCMA distributed nearly $10,000 in direct financial assistance to Creston families!_**

 ## REQUEST ASSISTANCE